ibrianfrancisco/Blackjack_Project/README.md

 ### Problems

-If I could change something, I'd also work on better UI so you don't have to press reset after every game
+If I could change something, I'd work on creating better UI so you don't have to press reset after every game.

 ### Next Steps
 Things to implement in the future: